 We are collaborating with the Biology department of the University of Thessaloniki nearing completion of the documentation and assessment of the native plant species of the farm, with the aim of creating themed gardens to exhibit them in order to inform and sensitise visitors.

 We have installed a small 150-square-meter non-heated greenhouse, where we produce organic plants, for our own use but also for sale.
 We emphasize the cultivation of aromatic plants and plants that are appropriate for the conditions of the Cyclades, and we encourage locals and visitors to choose to plant them over other plants which are more water consuming.

 We are restoring the farm’s dry-stacked stone walls with the help of local craftsmen, with the additional aim of preserving and showcasing this ancient technique, which is friendly towards the environment and proven to be efficient in preventing soil erosion.

-Our farm can be visited every Wednesday 5 pm – 8 pm & Saturday 10 am – 1 mp, or by appointment.
-Our visitors can tour or be shown around the farm, be informed and meet us.
+Our farm can be visited every Friday from 10:30 to 13:30 or by appointment.
+Our visitors can tour or be shown around the farm, be informed about what we do, meet us, taste our products, enjoy the natural surroundings and relax at our kiosk.
 They can also see for themselves the health of the ecosystem we are developing, the quality of our products, and, why not, follow our practices on their own domestic or commercial scale.